lansuite/lansuite/website/docs/other/users.md

 This is an incomplete list of sites that using the LanSuite system.

-If you are using LanSuite and want to appear in this list, head over to our [ticket system and let us know via a new ticket](https://github.com/lansuite/lansuite/issues) or join our [Discord Community](https://discord.gg/3wkDqGmrFZ).
+If you are using LanSuite and want to appear in this list, head over to our [ticket system and let us know via a new ticket](https://github.com/lansuite/lansuite/issues) or join our [Discord Community](https://discord.gg/3wkDqGmrFZ) or raise a Pull Request for a change on this file yourself.

 ## Users